Skip to content

 ParselyMetadata

 This class is used to attach a metadata block to a Parse.ly pageview request.
-Pageview metadata is only required for URLs not accessible over the internet (i.e. app-only content) or if you are using an “in-pixel” integration.
+Pageview metadata is only required for URLs not accessible over the internet (i.e. app-only content) or if the customer is using an “in-pixel” integration.
 Otherwise, metadata will be gathered by Parse.ly’s crawling infrastructure.

 ParameterTypeRequiredDescription